Prague or Krakow or Budapest: Which City to Visit?

 PURO Krakow Kazimierz – Located in the Kazimierz neighbourhood, this trendy hotel is an excellent option for those after a bit of luxury while visiting Krakow.
 They have an array of great rooms to choose from along with and on-site bar and spa for guests.

-Mosquito Hostel — A small hostel located a stone’s throw from the Old Town, Mosquito Hostel is one of the best in Krakow.
-They offer a delicious free breakfast and nightly social activities that are a great way to meet other travellers and really encourage you to make the most of your time in the city.
+Mosquito Hostel — A small hostel located a stone’s throw from the Old Town, they offer a delicious free breakfast and nightly social activities that are a great way to meet other travellers.
 They also have a friendly, local staff who can give great recommendations of things to do in the city.

 Not quite what you’re looking for?
 Click here to browse other hotels in Krakow!